McKennaAnson/Fintegrate/README.md

 ### Overview
 The method for finding genomic safeharbors (GSH) computationally for *Danio rerio* (Zebrafish) follows the workflow outline in [Discovery and validation of human genomic safe harbor sites for gene and cell therapies](https://pmc.ncbi.nlm.nih.gov/articles/PMC9017210/).
 Two additional steps have been added to this pipeline.
 Once the GSH canadiates have been computationally generated, low complexity regions and non-unique sequences are excluded.
 * **Low complexity regions** are excluded by adding [RepeatMasker](https://www.repeatmasker.org/) regions to the regions to avoid.
 RepeatMasker data for *Danio rerio* was downloaded from [UCSC](https://genome.ucsc.edu/cgi-bin/hgTables?db=danRer11&hgta_group=varRep&hgta_track=rmsk&hgta_table=rmsk) (see Dataset table below).
 * **Non-unique sequences** were excluded by running a local BLAST on all GSH canadiate sequences and adding the regions of said canadiates that returned a BLAST hit (not including self hits) to the regions to avoid.
-This step is meant to narrow down the GSH canadiates to only regions with unique sequences, to allow for precise targeting.
+This step is meant to narrow down the GSH canadiates to only regions with unique sequences, which to allows for precise targeting.
 ### Dataset
 All cleaned and processed data is avaliable to download from here: [danioRer_data](https://iastate.box.com/s/njar9ckjgxg75in7k08fyxxaep3geo2q)